 Lear, L., and Rebanks, J. (2016) Beatrix Potter: A life in Nature.
 St. Martin’s Griffin; 2 Reprint edition.

-* The original version is numbered 4 in the Perry Index and the later Aesop version, sometimes going under the title The Hawk, the Nightingale and the Birdcatcher, is numbered 567.
+* The original version is numbered 4 in the Perry Index.
+The later Aesop version, sometimes referred to as The Hawk, the Nightingale and the Birdcatcher.
+Numbered 567.

 Auden, W, H. (1968) Secondary Worlds (a book of four essays).